Hafnarfjörður

 • Sports and leisure activities

-• Playgrounds and sports pitches
+• Playgrounds and ball pitches

 • Vegetable gardens

-• Summer course
+• Summer courses

 • Swimming pools